philterd/philter/docs/docs/quick_starts/quick_start_azure.md

 ## Try it out!

+Sign in to the dashboard with your configured administrator credentials, complete the required password change, and create an [API key](../account/api_keys.md) with the `redact` scope.
+Set `API_KEY` in your shell to that key.
+See [bootstrap settings](../settings.md#bootstrap-and-in-memory-capacity) for first-start credentials.
+Every filtering request below authenticates with this key.

 With Philter now running we can take it for a spin.
 We will send some text to Philter and inspect at the response we get back.
 The Philter virtual machine running in your cloud account should have a public IP address (unless you customized the deployment).
 We will use that public IP address to interact with Philter.

 Philter, by default, will be configured with an HTTPS listener on port 8080 using a self-signed certificate.
 It is recommended that prior to use in a production environment the self-signed certificate is replaced by a valid certificate owned by your organization.